 Overcoming Program Challenges

-Although there is district and community support, the program faces ongoing funding challenges including funding for instructors, administrators, program development and trainings.
+Although there is district and community support, the program faces ongoing funding challenges including funding for instructors, administrators, program development and training.
 Funding quality administrative and program development staff are essential components for growth and sustainability.
 Ensuring the instructors are trained to successfully deal with the associated behaviors that inevitably come with kids from difficult life situations is imperative to the program’s success.

 To that end, Ms. Mudd, who works as a Professional Development Facilitator with Erikson Institute’s Language and Literacy Partners, weaves her expertise into the Literacy through the Arts programming.
 She facilitates professional development and teacher coaching around the balanced literacy components with District 20 teachers.
 The hired district teachers collaborate with teaching artists to design a project-based curriculum, integrating literacy and the arts, for an engaging summer empowerment project.